John Grandy, President

-Jennifer brings over a dozen years of experience with environmental non-profit organizations, including in governance and in local and national conservation issues.
-Born and based in Tiohtià:keMontréal and fluent in French, Jennifer served as a board member for SNAP Québec for 6 years, including as president, vice president, and director of the Planning and Conservation Committee.
+Jennifer brings over fifteen years of experience with environmental non-profit organizations, including in governance and in local and national conservation issues.
+Born and based in Tiohtià:ke/Montréal and fluent in French, Jennifer served as a board member for SNAP Québec for 6 years, including as president, vice president, and director of the Planning and Conservation Committee.
 In addition to SNAP Québec, she has worked for CPAWS Nova Scotia and CPAWS National Office and has volunteered with CPAWS New Brunswick and CPAWS Southern Alberta.
-She is a founding member of Pour nos enfants / For Our Kids Montréal, a group of families working on solutions to the climate crisis and has also worked for the Nature Conservancy of Canada in Alberta.
-With a master’s in biology, Jennifer currently works as a managing editor in the sciences.
+She is a founding member of Pour nos enfants / For Our Kids Montréal, a group of families working on solutions to the climate crisis, and serves on the National Council of For Our Kids.
+She has also worked for the Nature Conservancy of Canada in Alberta.
+With a master’s in biology, Jennifer currently works as an Associate Director of an editorial team in the sciences.

 Charles Côté, Board Personnel Officer